Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech: Experiments

 We examine the overall performance of VQ3 as a word detector for these models in Figure~\ref{fig:topword}.
 The right hand side of Figure~\ref{fig:topword} displays the number of VQ3 codes whose maximum F1 score is above a given threshold, while the left hand side shows the distribution of precision and recall scores for the top 250 words ranked by F1.
 This gives an approximate indication of how many VQ3 codes have learned to specialize as detectors for a specific word.
 We see that the VQ3 layer of model ``$\{3\} \rightarrow \{2,3\}$'' learns 279 codebook entries with an F1 score above 0.5.
 In contrast, the VQ3 layer of model ``$\{2\} \rightarrow \{2,3\}$'' learns only a handful of word-detecting codebook entries with an F1 of greater than 0.5.
 This experiment supports the notion that the reason for the poor ABX performances of the VQ3 layer in models ``$\{3\}$'' and ``$\{3\} \rightarrow \{2,3\}$'' is in fact due to its specialization for detecting specific words, and that this specialization only emerges when the VQ3 layer is learned before the VQ2 layer.
-More extensive tables detailing the words learned by many more VQ3 codes for these models can be found in the supplementary material.
+Section~\ref{sec:appendix_curriculum} in the supplementary material examines this phenomenon in greater experimental detail.